JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - See all tracks in the user's library #DONE
 - Flatlist to render the tracks #DONE
 - Pull to refresh to make another request #DONE
+- Delete the tracks to send them to the recycle bin #DONE
 - Infinite scroll for tracks
-- Display tabs button
+- Display tabs in the context menu

+## Single track page
+- This will have to be a new screen
-- Delete the tracks to send them to the recycle bin
+- Additional option in the context menu on tracks in the library
+- Here we will display much more info about a track than before, for motivation let's use the notes in the main file

 ## Deleted
 - See all tracks added to the recycle bin #DONE
-- Display tabs button
-- Restore tracks to library or delete them permanently
+- Restore tracks to library or delete them permanently #DONE
+- Display tabs in the context menu

 ## Drag and drop
 - Allow users to reorder the tracks in the library/Bin